 What NOT to do

-Before I end this article, I want to go over some of the mistakes that many caretakers make when trying to get their rabbit to go back to their enclosure.
+Before I end this article, I want to go over some of the mistakes that many caretakers make when trying to get their rabbits to go back to their enclosure.
 Using these techniques may work temporarily, but your rabbit will almost always protest.
-Eventually our smart little bunnies will figure out how to avoid us and their enclosure.
+Eventually, our smart little bunnies will figure out how to avoid us and their enclosure.
 It will become more and more difficult to get them to go back.